Hackathons – Dutch Data Science Week

 Using Image Recognition to Track Urban Developments

-We are at the beginning of using image recognition to track urban developments.
+Image recognition has huge potential to steer urban development in the right direction.
 Did you know that the whole city of Amsterdam is openly available as high-resolution panoramic images?
-This has inspired some companies to improve their ownimage recognition tools.
+This has inspired some companies to improve their own image recognition tools.
 The opportunities are endless.
 In the US for example, researchers have tracked gentrification.
 In this hackathon, we aim to explore image recognition techniques, in order to track urban developments the city government should respond to.
-We will use
+We will focus on four developments.

 - Asset management

-We will use data of the city of Amsterdam and other available open data.
-We aim to get insights so Amsterdam can grow to become more of a responsive city.
+During this two day hackathon, Policy experts from Amsterdam local government will explain these challenges in more detail.
+We will use open data of the city of Amsterdam and other available open data.
+We aim to get insights so Amsterdam can grow to become a more responsive city.
 Image recognition is used to spot what the local government should do to make Amsterdam’s residents happier.